 What is IT Service management (ITSM)?

 IT Service Management (ITSM) is the thriving industry built around the quality of which IT is delivered across an organisation.
 What once started out several decades ago as IT teams forming help desks to support the growing number of IT users in the workplace, has now become the heartbeat of every competitive business.
-Great ITSM allows businesses to lead with digital solutions and to put customer experience at the centre of every improvement they make.
+Great ITSM frameworks allow businesses to lead with digital solutions and to put customer service at the centre of every improvement they make.

 At ONEiO, we are fortunate to have a team of IT professionals who have worked in the ITSM space for many years and have been a part of all the major trends and breakthroughs, which have led it to have such a prominent position in the world of modern work.
 The introduction and fast paced growth of service integration has been a game changing development.
 One which we have been able to create some exciting and highly valuable solutions around.

 Great ITSM is driven by a passion for and commitment to continual service improvement (CSI).
-There are a wide range of best practices and frameworks available to ITSM teams, which provide guidance on how to create consistency and efficiency around the respected processes required to manage and operate high performing IT services.
-ITIL® being the most widely adopted framework (Learn more about the latest ITIL 4 guidance).
-ITIL® has been traditionally seen as a life-cycle, with CSI appearing at the end of that life-cycle.
+There are a wide range of best practices and frameworks available to ITSM teams, which provide guidance on how to create consistency and efficiency around the respected processes required to manage and operate high performing IT processes.
+An ITIL framework, being the most widely adopted (Learn more about the latest ITIL 4 guidance); ITIL® has been traditionally seen as a life-cycle, with CSI appearing at the end of that life-cycle.

 However, the most successful organisations are the ones who have been able to move away from that misconception and place CSI - or any conscious approach to improvement - at the beginning stages of every ITSM process, change or project.